taosdata/TDengine/documentation20/en/08.connector/docs.md

 ``` cmd
 dotnet add package TDengine.Connector
 ```
-* inlucde the TDnengineDriver in you application's namespace
+* include the TDnengineDriver in you application's namespace
 ```C#
 using TDengineDriver;
 ```